Positive Representations of Split Real Simply-laced Quantum Groups: Transformations of the representations

-Finally one proceeds by similar calculations that the map going the other way is exactly the same.
-Techniques of calculations above involving the Heisenberg type variable $p,u$ can be found e.g. in \cite{Ip}. \end{proof}
+Finally one proceeds by similar calculations to show that the map going the other way is exactly the same.
+The techniques of calculations above involving the Heisenberg-type variables $p$, $u$ can be found e.g. in \cite{Ip}. \end{proof}